Butte watchdogs balk at potential use of contaminated materials for fill at Superfund sites

 People are also reading…

-EPA prefers the more neutral phrase “onsite material” to emphasize that the fill is not trucked in from another site.
+EPA prefers the more neutral phrase “onsite material” to emphasize, in part, that the fill is not trucked in from another site.

 The debate about the potential use of grey dirt is causing conflict among the agencies and people most attuned to the ongoing Superfund cleanup of historic mining and smelting pollution in Butte-Silver Bow County.

-During a contentious meeting in Butte Monday night with EPA officials, Mick Ringsak described the idea of using grey dirt fill “as the most asinine thing I’ve ever heard in my life.”
+During a contentious meeting in Butte last Monday night with EPA officials, Mick Ringsak described the idea of using grey dirt fill as "the most asinine thing I’ve ever heard in my life.”

 Earlier, Ed Simonich wondered why the grey dirt alternative is even being considered, suggesting it “will be an inferior solution than if cleaner fill is used.”